North American A-5 Vigilante: Design

 The North American A-5 Vigilante was a supersonic carrier-based bomber.
 At the time of its introduction, the Vigilante was one of the largest and by far the most complex aircraft to operate from an aircraft carrier.
 It was furnished with a high-mounted swept wing with a boundary-layer control system (blown flaps) to improve low-speed lift.
 It lacked ailerons; instead, roll control was provided by spoilers in conjunction with differential deflection of the all-moving tail surfaces, which were paired with a relatively large all-moving single vertical stabilizer.
 The use of aluminum-lithium alloy for wing skins and titanium for critical structures was also unusual for the era; other exotic materials included the use of a gold coating to reflect heat in key areas such as the bomb bay.
 The wings, vertical stabilizer and the nose radome all folded to enable easier stowage onboard aircraft carriers.

-Two widely-spaced General Electric J79 turbojet engines were supplied with air through inlets with variable intake ramps.
+Two widely spaced General Electric J79 turbojet engines were supplied with air through inlets with variable intake ramps.
 While the same engine was used by several other US military aircraft, such as the Convair B-58 Hustler and the McDonnell Douglas F-4 Phantom II, the powerplants used on the A-5 differed in some ways, such as the use of a somewhat uncommon air-impingement starter along with a single igniter.
-Both engines were equipped with constant-speed drives for alternators to generate a steady 30kVA for the onboard electrical systems, a hydraulically-driven emergency supply generated by a ram air turbine was also installed.
+Both engines were equipped with constant-speed drives for alternators to generate a steady 30 kVA for the onboard electrical systems, a hydraulically-driven emergency supply generated by a ram air turbine was also installed.
+The visibly slant intake design was first used on the A-5 Vigilante but later become commonplace on military aircraft such the Tupolev Tu-22 bomber, Grumman F-14 Tomcat, MiG-25 and McDonnell Douglas F-15 Eagle fighter aircraft.

 The electronics of the Vigilante were relatively advanced and complex at the time of its entry to service.
 It incorporated one of the first "fly-by-wire" systems on an operational aircraft, along with mechanical/hydraulic backup.
 Other elements of its avionics include a computerized AN/ASB-12 nav/attack system incorporating a head-up display ("Pilot's Projected Display Indicator" (PPDI), one of the first), multi-mode radar, radar-equipped inertial navigation system (REINS, based on technologies developed for North American's Navaho missile), closed-circuit television camera under the nose, and an early digital computer known as "Versatile Digital Analyzer" (VERDAN) to operate it all.
-According to Gunston and Gilchrist, the Vigilante was the first bomber to feature a digital computer.
+The Vigilante was the first bomber to feature a digital computer.
 It was operated by a crew of two, a pilot and a bombardier-navigator (BN), that were seated in tandem; both were provided with North American HS-1A ejection seats.
-On the reconnaissance-orientated aircraft; the bombardier-navigator was replaced by a reconnaissance/attack navigator (RAN) instead.
+On the reconnaissance variant, the bombardier-navigator was replaced by a reconnaissance/attack navigator (RAN).